truj1ll0/mkdocs-help-center/docs/campaign-studio/getting-started/intro-to-campaign-studio.md

 Campaign Studio lets you build your campaign’s layout, design the look and feel of your pages, and add text, buttons, images, and custom code to create a donation page fit for your needs.

-In Campaign Studio, you can add or delete sections, drag and drop elements, and place widgets such as a donation form or FAQ exactly where you want them.
+In Campaign Studio, you can add or delete sections, drag and drop elements, and place widgets such as a donation form or FAQ where you need them.

 In this article, you’ll learn how to: